deepskies/DeepAstroUDA/README.md

 # DeepAstroUDA
-Universal Domain Adaptation (DA) for cross-survey classification, regression and anomaly detection.
-Code can be applied to any kind of domain adaptation problems i.e. closed, open, partial or open-partial.
+We develop a Universal Domain Adaptation method DeepAstroUDA, capable of performing semi-supervised domain alignment that can be applied to datasets with different types of class overlap.
+Extra classes can be present in any of the two datasets, and the method can even be used in the presence of unknown classes.
+DeepAstroUDA can be used for classification, regression and anomaly detection.

 <div align="center">
 <img align="center" width="700" src="images/DA_horizontal.png">